Why a Clean History is Essential for Digital Privacy and Performance

 1. Enhancing Personal Privacy and Security

-2. Boosting System and Browser Performance
+2. Boosting Device and Browser Performance

 4. Best Practices for Maintaining a Clean History